Plaristote/twilidoc/README.md

     twilidoc -i project.yml -o doc -s preprocessed_headers.hpp

-Further Documentation
-==
-`Sadly, this feature is not supported for Opera and Chrome` You also have the possibility to write further documentation about a class by writing partial html files.
-They will be appended to the documentation of the object you wish to document.

-Everytime an object is loaded, Twilidoc will look for a 'docs/classname.html' file.
-For instance if your class is named `MyNamespace::MyClass`, Twilidoc will try to load `docs/MyNamespace::MyClass.html`.

-You may also use this feature to write samples of C++ code, which will automatically be provided with syntax coloration.
-Also note that writing `[MyNamespace::MyClass]` will create a link to the class' documentation.

 Caveats
 ==
-There might be some issues when commentaries and preprocessor code are met on the same lines.
+* There might be some issues when commentaries and preprocessor code are met on the same lines.
-As far as I know everything else seems to be working fine.

-Feature Plan
-==
-+ Better UML widget
-+ Support for git
---> Display for users who worked on a file
---> Display timeline of a class by using the modifications times and change count from git --> Find the buggiest parts by using
+* Template parameters are not clearly presented to the readers.